-I come from alpine loving parents.
+This is my life.
+Mother of two and friend to many.
+I'm a surfer and a dreamer.
+A soul searcher, climbing over tall peaks and through expansive valleys to reach clarity.
+I come from alpine-loving parents.
 At the age of three I moved to a place that my heart never left, Kirkwood.
-In my youth, being held and comforted by her strong & majestic beauty, I guess you could say my blood runs thick with the back country.
+In my youth, being held and comforted by her strong and majestic beauty, I guess you could say my blood runs thick with the back country.
 It's home.

-Sarah Hughen was born in rural Wisconsin.
-Her upbringing was deeply rooted in nature, and this draw to wild places has led her all over the world.
-A desire to connect, and not merely move through places found her on numerous extended expeditions including a 100 day kayak and first ascent mountaineering trip in Southern Patagonia, a 90 day paddle across Northern Canada, and a photography expedition down the Mackenzie River for 1,000 miles documenting local villages in the Arctic.
-Sarah received a formal Degree in photography from Montana State, and currently lives in Cardiff-by-the-Sea with her husband of 15 years and two young boys Oliver and Evan.
+Sarah was born in rural Wisconsin.
+Her upbringing was deeply rooted in nature, and her draw to wild places has led her all over the world.
+A desire to connect, and not just move through places found her on numerous extended expeditions including a 100 day kayak and first-ascent mountaineering trip in Southern Patagonia, a 90 day paddle across Northern Canada, and a photography expedition down the Mackenzie River for 1,000 miles documenting local villages in the Arctic.
+Sarah received a formal degree in photography from Montana State, and currently lives in Encinitas with her husband of 15 years and two young boys Oliver and Evan.

 DIRECTOR OF PROGRAMS